-The right food name elevates your product offerings from ordinary dishes into irresistible plates that linger on the customer’s memories and taste buds.
+The right food name elevates your product offerings from ordinary dishes into irresistible plates that linger in the customer’s memories and taste buds.
 But picking the right brand name for your food product isn’t always easy.
 The food industry is a competitive landscape.
 Therefore, you must stand out with a unique brand identity to become successful.

 This article provides a complete guide to effective food naming that makes a real difference.
 You will learn to use practical brainstorming sessions to develop a list of potential names for your food items.
 You will also learn to set up effective criteria for testing and evaluation to shortlist the right name for your food business.
 So, let’s dive in!